 The Highway to Clinic strategy enhances drug product bioavailability, but it is also flexible and can overcome other challenges.
 For example, Eurofins CDMO recently adapted to meet one of their partner’s requirements for high dosing.

-On another occasion, Lien told me that the Highway to Clinic strategy had helped a company to enhance the bioavailability of its veterinary product despite having less than five grams of API to work with.
-Eurofins CDMO performed solubility tests and discovered that the drug substance was very insoluble.
+On another occasion, Lien told me that the Highway to Clinic strategy has helped a company to enhance the bioavailability of its veterinary product despite having less than five grams of active pharmaceutical ingredient to work with.
+Eurofins CDMO performed solubility tests and discovered that the very low solubility of the drug substance was dissolution-driven.

 This prompted them to screen for nanosuspensions and, after further processing and careful selection, four drug product concepts were chosen.
 These underwent stability and stress testing before a single formulation was taken forward to a pre-scheduled pharmacokinetic study.